We use cookies on this site to enhance your experience.

 USRA applications for all three granting agencies are assessed based on the following three criteria:

 If there are any errors or information that requires updating, Laurier’s strategic research initiatives officer will return the application and allow the student or supervisor to make changes.
-Note: Laurier staff are unable to view Form 202 until Part I and II are linked and the application is submitted by the supervisor.
+Note: Laurier staff are unable to view Form 202 until parts one and two are linked and the application is submitted by the supervisor.

 For additional resources, see the NSERC instructions, video and FAQ pages for completing Form 202.

-Take these steps to complete Form 202-Part I:
+Take these steps to complete Form 202 part one:

-Take these steps to complete Form 202-Part II:
+Take these steps to complete Form 202 part two: